Children's Village (New York): History

+In 1958 the organization was officially designated as a Residential Treatment Center.
+The concept of an orphanage evolved from a residential school for troubled boys to a clinical program meeting the needs of young people with a range of conditions and issues.

+In 1970, the first Therapeutic Recreation Internship program in the United States was established at The Children's Village, a program that continues to operate.

 In the 1970s and 1980s the racial makeup of the Children's Asylum shifted, with an increasing proportion of African-American students.
 The median age dropped to 12, and students remained at the facility longer, often for several years.

+The Working Appreciation for Youth (WAY) program, now known as Working Alongside Youth, was introduced in 1984 to teach work ethic and offer the first long-term aftercare program for young people with severe conditions and issues.

 In the 1990s there was a rise in opposition to residential and institutional facilities nationwide.
 Many were forced to close.
 The Children's Village saw its funding, both from government and from private donors, decrease, and it had to tap into its endowment to remain afloat.
 The Children's Village revamped its treatment procedures in light of increased criticism of the residential model.
 There was an increased focus on treating children's behavioral and emotional problems and preparing them for reintegration with either their families and communities, or a foster home.
 This re-vamped model resulted in increased funding, both governmental and by private donors, and allowed the Children's Village to increase the number of children it was able to help per year from 5,000 under the old model, to 10,000 in the new one.

+In 2014, The Children's Village joined a small group of national advocates committed to changing Federal funding that continued to incentivize family separation over family support.
+In 2015 then President of The Children's Village Jeremy Kohomban testified before the Senate Finance Committee and made the case for a dramatic change in Federal funding and called for the passage of the Family First Prevention Services Act.
+The Act established a new model for short-term residential treatment called a Qualified Residential Treatment Program (QRTP).
+The QRTP was a model developed and tested at The Children's Village beginning in 2007.

+In 2016, Inwood House, a charity founded in 1830 to support pregnant and parenting teens in achieving independence and stability, merged with The Children's Village.

 Services

-As of 2015, the Children's Village serves over 10,000 children per year.
-425 students are accommodated in the residential school in Dobbs Ferry, New York.
-It also provides services to children in areas such as: